 - Surfaces in cafeteria and bathroom walls may need washing before painting.

 Every paint manufacturer has at least one paint line specifically made for the commercial sector.
 Commercial paint is good value and should be able to perform well in most situations.
 The following suggestions can help with keeping the cost of paint low without compromising quality:

-- The flat paint of a commercial line is not durable and should only be used in areas where wear and tear is not a factor.
-Flat sheen is for seldom used storage rooms, closets, server rooms and archive rooms.
+- Low end flat paint is not durable and should only be used in areas where wear and tear is not a factor.
+It’s an inexpensive choice for storage rooms, closets, server rooms and archive rooms.

 - The most popular finish is eggshell and its the best compromise for the majority of the rooms.
 Most commercial paint lines have a good eggshell that’s durable enough to withstand everyday use.
 Eggshell is not that glossy and works well with most office colour schemes.